Most organisations have an idea of how they want to be portrayed to clients or the public. They will have a brand and know what their values are.

 The list of what to include is endless and will differ between organisations, but here is a start.

 Language – spelling choices

 Here is a free template that you can use for your organisation's style guide.
 Put your logo on it and make it yours.

 If you are writing a style guide for your organisation and this all sounds too overwhelming, I can help.

 I am an editor and plain language consultant based in New Zealand.
-My business, Clearlingo Editing and Proofreading, caters to all writers of business reports, non-fiction books and cookbooks.
+My business, Clearlingo Editing and Proofreading, caters to all writers of business documents and non-fiction books.
 I can discuss with you what your organisation needs and how I can help.